IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

     ![image](https://github.com/user-attachments/assets/8576ca30-42b8-4647-bd92-e092d0c67aa8)

-    That's a decent explanation of the SQL query!
+    That's a decent explanation of the SQL query.

 5. Let's try one more example.
 Here I give it 2 conditions to match in the query.<br>
    NOTE: You don't have to repeat the whole schema in the prompt.
 LLMs can remember context.